evangriffiths/homography-dl/README.md

 # Training a network for homography prediction

 A homography is a transformation relating two projections of a planar surface.
-It is a 3x3 matrix, that maps pixel coordinates of a point on a plane to pixel coordinates in another image of the same plane.
-Since we are using homogeneous coordinates, its scale doesn't matter, so a solution requires finding (at least) four matching points, to give eight equations for the eight unknowns.
+It is a 3x3 matrix that maps pixel coordinates of a point on a plane to pixel coordinates in another image of the same plane.
+Since we are using homogeneous coordinates, its scale doesn't matter, so a solution to the homography requires finding (at least) four matching points to give eight equations for the eight unknowns.
 The homography can then be solved for using linear least squares.

 Traditional CV methods for doing this involve key point detection (e.g. SIFT) followed by correspondence matching (e.g. min distance + RANSAC).